 A large organisation will have many of departments, all with their own budgets, internal processes, accounting systems, and more.
 All the data from these areas should be in a central database.
-This practice helps consolidate all the information on spending, which leads to an effective spend analysis process.
+This practice helps to consolidate all the spend data, which leads to an effective spend analysis process.

 You will also have to standardise the formats, currencies and languages of these reports.
 Work with department representatives and suppliers to keep the formats of invoices and purchase orders consistent.
 This way, you will shave time off of your spend analysis.